 Oh, Shibuya – it is my absolute favorite!

-Shibuya shopping district is a fashion paradise for young adults, with a wealth of shops targeted towards men and women in the 20s and 30s.
+Shibuya shopping district represents a fashion paradise for young adults, with a wealth of shops targeted towards men and women in their 20s and 30s.

-Yes, it can get a bit overwhelmed with that hectic vibe and crazy crowds.
-But there are so many fun things to do in Shibuya.
-It is always so lively and full of energy.
-I mean, where else can you find stores that open 24 hours a day?!
+Yes, it can get a bit overwhelming with a hectic vibe and crazy crowds.
+But there are so many fun things to do in Shibuya, a place full of life and energy no matter when you visit.
+I mean, where else can you find Tokyo stores that stay open 24 hours a day?!

-Besides fashion, Shibuya has a variety of shops that will make you empty your wallet.
+Besides fashion, Shibuya has a variety of shops that will leave you with empty your wallet.
 We recommend:

 - Tokyu Hand Shibuya: a lifestyle goods store spanning 8 floors, selling everything from stationery, crafts, to home decor.